 It’s hard to self-diagnose correctly when it comes to yeast infection and BV.
 Sometimes bacterial vaginosis (BV) is mistaken for a yeast infection (and vice versa) and improper treatment could worsen your symptoms.

 Even if you do get a correct treatment for your issue, it in many cases the treatment itself will cause other problems.
 For example, most popular treatment for BV is actually an oral metronidazole (Flagyl).
 As an antibiotic, it can lead to yeast infection (same goes for UTI treatment, of course).

 Popular yeast treatments are sold over the counter.
 However, these medications work best with a certain type of Candida species (yes, there are several of them) and in many cases do not provide a long-term relief (meaning your symptoms will be back soon).

 At the same time, there are couple home remedies to treat yeast infection AND they work for BV as well.
 Two most popular ones are Boric acid and Tea tree oil.

 Boric acid and Tea tree oil got plenty of press and have been extensively researched.
 Moreover, boric acid is recognized by FDA as an antifungal treatment (while for Tea tree oil FDA “jury” is still out).

 Among all remedies to treat yeast infection this one is found the most effective in clinical trials.

 This is an effective way to treat both yeast and BV infections.
 Boric acid (buy on Amazon) works as a mild antiseptic, antifungal, and antiviral agent.

-You’ll need 600 mg in gelatin pessaries daily for as long as two weeks to treat an ongoing infection or use it preventively (in the certain time of the cycle or after swimming in a pool).
+You’ll need 600 mg in vegetable pessaries daily for as long as two weeks to treat an ongoing infection or use it preventively (in the certain time of the cycle or after swimming in a pool).
 It is used intravaginally, meaning you put one suppository in your vagina per day (or night) to resolve symptoms of BV or yeast infection.